sorjjoon/Scotland-Yard-Ai/documentation/implementation.md

 Our gametree is represented as tree structure, with the root node being our current gamestate, which we want to evaluate and child nodes representing moves the current player can make.

+## Game Rules

+The project implements most of the Scotland Yard boardgame rules.
+The game is centered around a group of detectives trying to catch Mister X. Both players can move around the map using taxi, bus or metroroutes (yellow, green, red).
+X has an infinite amount of tickets, but detectives each have a limited number of tickets they can use.
+The game ends if X is caught (a detective ends/starts their turn in the same node as X).
+Mister X is usually hidden from the detectives, but he is periodically revealed to the detectives (around every 4 turns).
+When revealed, detectives know the exact location of X, but after his next move he will be again hidden.
+Detectives do know however what forms of transport X uses to move around the city (and can use this to try and narrow down his location).

 ## Program Overview

 The programm can be devised into two distinct parts, the backend server, and the frontend ui.